petems/hardcover-cli/HARDCOVER_API_ISSUE.md

 ### For Other Developers
 1. **Always test introspection schema** against actual API before using GraphQL tooling
 2. **Don't assume introspection matches documentation** - verify both
-3. **Consider manual HTTP implementations** when GraphQL tooling fails
+3. **Consider custom type generation** when standard tools fail
 4. **Use API documentation as primary source** of truth
+5. **Implement DRY patterns** for maintainable GraphQL code

 ## Conclusion

-The GraphQL introspection schema issues make auto-generation completely unviable for the Hardcover.app API.
-Manual HTTP implementations are the only reliable approach.
-This represents a significant limitation of the API's GraphQL implementation and should be addressed by the API maintainers.
+While standard GraphQL auto-generation tools are unusable due to introspection schema issues, we've successfully implemented a custom solution that provides type safety and maintainability.
+Our approach demonstrates that GraphQL can work with the Hardcover.app API when using the right tooling and patterns.

+The key insight is that **custom type generation + DRY architecture** can overcome introspection schema limitations while providing excellent developer experience and type safety.

 ## References